shamseena-dev/Portfolio/README.md

 # portfolio
-My Portfolio website made with CSS and HTML
+My Portfolio website using HTML, CSS and Javascript (without any frameworks).